 When health insurance companies fail to cover necessary medical treatments, patients often experience frustration and stress.
 Sometimes an HMO denies coverage for something as simple as a coding error by the medical provider while other denials of coverage involve complex medical issues.
-While a coding error can be resolved with nothing more than a phone call to the insurance carrier, disputes about whether a particular cancer treatment is medically necessary involves complex issues.
-Florida health insurance claims attorney J.P.
-Gonzalez-Sirgo has provided some suggestions for patients who are denied coverage for treatment of their medical condition by their HMO.
+While a coding error may be resolved with nothing more than a phone call to the insurance carrier and/or the medical provider, disputes about whether a particular cancer treatment is medically necessary involves complex issues.
+Some suggestions for patients who are denied coverage for treatment of their medical condition by their HMO follow:

 Preparing to Challenge a Denial

 Review Your Denial of Coverage Letter: The first step is to ascertain your health insurance carrier’s rational for denying your claim.
 The letter should indicate what specific exclusions, terms or conditions and/or policy language is being relied on to justify denying your claim.